MexicoCity.cdmx.gob.mx

 San Bernabé Ocotepec is a colorful mountainside town that seems simultaneously cut off from the city, and a vital part of it.
 One of the original settlements of Magdalena Contreras, its name betrays something of the town’s fascinating history.

 The “hill of ocotes” refers to the types of pine trees growing in the area and at higher altitudes straight south through Central America.
 The town of Ocotal in Nicaragua gets its name from the same tree.
-Ocotepec was named by Tepaneca and Otomí or Chichimeca peoples and served as something of a borderland between hunter-gatherer peoples who lived at higher altitudes, even after the Spanish conquest.
+Ocotepec was named by Tepaneca and Otomí peoples and served as something of a borderland between hunter-gatherer peoples who lived at higher altitudes, even after the Spanish invasion.

 • The town still celebrates the feast day of Saint Barnabus on June 11 of each year.